MHAcoustics/ASSA_Workshop/README.md

+# CHORAS ASSA Hackathon

 Hi all, and welcome to the repository specifically created for day 5 of the ASSA Open Research Software school!
 This readme contains instructions on how to install and run CHORAS on your machine.

 ## Setup instructions (please note that your computer might restart during this process!!)

 1. Download [Docker Desktop](https://www.docker.com/products/docker-desktop/)

   _(If you’re on Windows and you’re unsure whether you need amd64 or arm64, go to Settings → System → About.
 It will say "x64-based processor" for AMD, or "ARM-based processor" for an ARM chip.)_

 - Install using the default settings.
 - Open Docker Desktop (the application must be running for CHORAS to work).